Tom Martin, Principal

 Students should go straight home from school.
-If your child has to be
+If your child has to

-remembering to take books or other items home
+responsibility for remembering to take books or other items home

 belongs to the child.
 In this respect, teachers and parents should

-Dropping off and picking up children-
+Dropping off and picking up children

 Students are to go to their designated area to line up.
 Do not ever

-allow children to exit the car on the street side for safety reasons.
+allow children to exit the car on the street side for safety

-this is for our drop off and
+Lavergne; this is for our drop off and

 Cars should never pass a school bus.
 Please be cautious driving with

 our many school buses.
-They make regular stops and will move as soon as
+They make regular stops and will move as soon

-and patience will help ensure everyone’s safety.
+Common courtesy and patience will help ensure everyone’s safety.

 through the east playground doors.
 If the children must cross the